-

 Service

-The Pro Team Race is followed by the Gastein Classics Challenger competition over 30 km, which is open to both professionals and amateurs.
-The 15 km race also starts at the same time.
+The Pro Team Tempo has proven itself: a team race over 7 kilometers without steep climbs.
+This is followed by the Gastein Classics Challenger competition over 30 kilometers, which is open to both professionals and amateurs.
+The 15-kilometer race also starts at the same time.

-The thrilling Bad Gastein Criterium, a men's and women's mass start race over 36 kilometers, which offers the first sprint and mountain points of the season, will conclude on Sunday.
+The grand finale on Sunday will be the thrilling Bad Gastein Criterium - a 36-kilometre mass start race for men and women, where the first sprint and mountain points of the season will be awarded.

-Sign up to take part and enjoy a winter sports weekend in the picturesque surroundings of Sportgastein, perfect for cross-country skiing enthusiasts.
-Visit us for an action-packed weekend in the heart of the Hohe Tauern National Park!
+Register now and enjoy an unforgettable winter sports weekend in the picturesque surroundings of Sportgastein -perfect for all cross-country skiing enthusiasts.
+Experience pure action in the heart of the Hohe Tauern National Park.

 Please send us your mail to gastein.classics@gastein.com